bsolomon1124/misc/git.md

 Deleted branch contact-form-2 (was 23a8fbb).
 ```

+Recall from an earlier section that you can think of Git as manipulating **three trees** in its normal operation: HEAD, Index, Working Tree.
+When you `git checkout` a branch, this:

+- Changes HEAD to point to the new branch ref
+- Populates your Index with the snapshot of that commit
+- Copies the contents of the Index into your Working Tree

-**Note**: The terms "branch" and "head" are nearly synonymous in Git.
+**Note**: The terms "branch" and "head" (not to be confused with `HEAD`) are nearly synonymous in Git.
 Every branch is represented by one head, and every head represents one branch.

-Knowing the above, we can also create a branch (head) that points to a previous commit.
+Knowing the above, we can also **create a branch (head) that points to a previous commit**.
 Below, `HEAD^` is an alias for the parent of the `HEAD` commit.

 ```bash
  myrepo$ git branch fix-headers HEAD^